JacobEdelman/hack-camp/cohort_4/playbook/ACTIVITIES.md

     really bad, this can be very impactful.
    }_
 - We want the Hack Camp to be nothing like that.
-- I don't want anyone to feel like the way that I did
+- I don't want anyone to feel like the way that I did.
 - We want this environment to be awesome and a place where I and everyone else can be myself.
 - Therefore, any spoken language behavior that can be interpreted as